vegaprotocol/documentation/docs/tools/vega-wallet/desktop-app/latest/getting-started.md

 2. Click on "Create new wallet"
 3. Enter a wallet name of your choice, and a passphrase.
 4. Your first keypair will be created for you.
 You can create more keys for that wallet but you only need one to start interacting with Vega.
 5. Choose a Vega network to connect to: Click on the arrow in the bottom bar of the app.
+If you do not have any network configuration, you can use the .toml URLs in the [manage networks guide](../../cli-wallet/latest/guides/manage-networks#network-urls) to import a network.

 ## Restore wallet
 If your Vega wallet was created on a different device, or you lost access to it but have the recovery phrase, you can recover the wallet using that recovery phrase.